 The symposium will occur in two stages and in two places.
-The first meeting will be in October 2018 at SMU’s campus in Taos, NM, where there will be a private workshop for participants.
-The scholars will gather to workshop again and hold a public symposium at New York University in the spring of 2019.
+The first meeting was in September 2018 at SMU’s campus in Taos, NM, where there was a private workshop for participants.
+The scholars then gathered to workshop again and held a public symposium at New York University in the spring of 2019.
 Each Clements Center symposium follows a similar model and each has resulted in a book published by a prominent academic press.
-Scholars chosen to participate will have all travel and accommodation expenses covered by SMU and NYU.